izzaaaatanishq/faah/README.md

 # Faah

-Faah is a small oh-my-zsh plugin that plays an alert sound when an interactive command exits with a non-zero status.
+> A small, fast zsh plugin that plays an alert sound when an interactive command exits with a non-zero status.

-It is meant for the tiny moments where a command fails while your attention has already wandered somewhere else.
+Perfect for those moments when you're focused elsewhere and a long-running command fails silently.

+## Features

+- 🔊 Automatic alert sounds for failed commands
+- ⚡ Minimal performance overhead
+- 🎵 Customizable sound files (WAV format)
+- 🎚️ Configurable alert volume and cooldown
+- 🎯 GUI settings window for easy configuration
+- 🔇 Snooze functionality to temporarily disable alerts
+- 🔌 Easy installation with Oh My Zsh or standalone

+## Prerequisites

+- `zsh` shell
+- One of the following audio players: `afplay`, `paplay`, `ffplay`, `mpv`, `cvlc`, `mplayer`, `mpg123`, `mpg321`, `play`, or `aplay`
+- Python 3.9+ (for GUI settings, optional)

+## Installation

-### Oh My Zsh
+### Oh My Zsh (Recommended)

 Clone this repository to your Oh My Zsh custom plugins directory: